Skip to content

 What should I do if I'm experiencing LGBT+ discrimination?

 If you’re being intimidated or harassed, or if someone's being violent towards you, it’s important to seek help.
+It's important to remember that there are laws in place to protect you, and lots of organisations can offer you support.

 If you’re unhappy with the police’s response, you can contact the professional standards department of the police force in question.

-If you have a complaint about the way an organisation has treated you, you must first go through their standard complaints process – this might be writing to the manager, for instance.
+If you have a complaint about the way an organisation has treated you, you first need to go through their standard complaints process – this might be writing to the manager, for instance.
 If you’re unhappy with the response you get, you might need to seek further advice about how to take your case forward, depending on the organisation.

 How do I complain about health and care services?